linrongbin16/lin.nvim.dev/docs/installation.md

 ### Git

-Install [64-bit Git for Windows Setup](https://git-scm.com/downloads) with below 3 options:
+Install [Git for Windows Setup](https://git-scm.com/downloads) with below 3 options:

 - In **Select Components**, select **Associate .sh files to be run with Bash**.